Triangulating on Possible Futures: Conducting User Studies on Several Futures Instead of Only One: Background

-By corollary -- because HCI's future-oriented studies can be considered a variant of futures studies -- the logic above applies also to HCI's future-oriented studies.
-HCI's papers on future-oriented methodology papers, such as those related to prototype-based studies (both in a lab and in the wild) \cite{salovaara2017evaluation}, VR-based simulations of possible futures \cite{makela2020virtual,simeone2022immersive}, and speculative enactments \cite{elsden2017on}, do not mention triangulation.
-The same applies to papers focused on methods for envisioning futures, such as workshop brainstorming \cite{epp2022reinventing} or bodystorming \cite{oulasvirta2003understanding} or more speculative methods such as design fiction \cite{lindley2017implications,coulton2017design,pargman2017unsustainability,kozubaev2020expanding}.

-From this discussion we conclude that the possibility for triangulating possible futures has not been considered before in HCI literature.
+By corollary -- because HCI's future-oriented studies can be considered an empirical variant of futures studies -- the foregoing logic extends to HCI.
+This may explain why HCI's future-oriented methods, whether attending to prototype-based studies \cite{salovaara2017evaluation}, VR-realm simulations of possible futures \cite{makela2020virtual,simeone2022immersive}, or speculative enactments \cite{elsden2017on}, do not mention triangulation.
+Likewise, papers focused on means of envisioning futures (such as workshop-anchored brainstorming \cite{epp2022reinventing} or bodystorming \cite{oulasvirta2003understanding}) or on more speculative methods (e.g., design fiction \cite{lindley2017implications,coulton2017design,pargman2017unsustainability,kozubaev2020expanding}) are silent on the matter.
+We can conclude that the possibility of triangulating possible futures has not been considered before in HCI literature and warrants further examination.